Introduction to The Rise Of The Islamist Terrorist Threat

 In the summer of 2006, Operation OVERT – the largest surveillance operation in the history of MI5 and the Metropolitan Police – disrupted what the Security Service assessed as potentially the most dangerous terrorist conspiracy in British history: an Al Qaeda plan to place suicide bombers on board seven flights leaving Heathrow for North American cities during a three-hour period.
 The plotters were later convicted of terrorist and other offences.

 Protective security was an increasingly important complement to counter-terrorist operations.
 In 2007 the interdepartmental Centre for the Protection of National Infrastructure (CPNI) was established, bringing together resources and expertise from a number of government departments and agencies.
-It is accountable to the Security Service’s DG.
-Also in 2007, MI5 was for the first time given the lead intelligence responsibility for national security in Northern Ireland.
+In 2023, CPNI became the National Protective Security Authority with an expanded remit.
+Also in 2007, MI5 was for the first time given the lead intelligence responsibility for national security in Northern Ireland.>